Skip to main content

 Next Steps

-• Optimize with GEPA: Use this same setup as a task app backend for GEPA optimization to evolve agent skills automatically.
+• Optimize with GEPA: Use this same setup as a container backend for GEPA optimization to evolve agent skills automatically.

 • Add custom rewards: Implement verifiers that check specific page state or downloaded files.